 - DO be aware of your advisor's schedule.
 The Advising Center is open Monday-Friday from 8am-5pm, unless otherwise communicated.

 - DON'T email your advisor a request for your registration PIN code by email.
 All students must meet with their advisor in person to obtain this code.
-If you lose your code, call or stop by the Advising Center - sometimes this is more efficient and quicker than emailing your request.

 Once students have met with their advisors for a pre-registration advising appointment and have obtained their registration PIN code, they are ready to begin preparation for registering.
 Students should prepare by researching and creating an ideal schedule based on the suggested courses that were discussed in their pre-registration advising appointment.
 Courses often close so students must also identify several alternative classes for their ideal schedule.
 NOTE that identifying the CRN numbers for courses during preparation will help make registration quicker and more efficient for students.